Pi Glilot bombing attempt: Aftermath

-The Pi Glilot was one of many attacks in May 2002 as part of the Second Intifada.
-A suicide bomber attacked a crowded city center in Rishon LeZion that same evening of May 23 at 9:30 PM.
-The attack was one of a series of attempted mega-attacks, designed to cause massive loss of life.
-Another example of such an attempt was a 2003 plot to attack the Azrieli Towers in Tel Aviv with a 1,000-kilogram bomb, which was foiled by Israeli security services.

 After the attack, operations at the Pi Glilot facility were suspended.
 The government demanded that the facility be shut down within 90 days, but changed its mind and allowed it to remain open until 2004.

-This incident occurred two weeks after the end of Operation Defensive Shield, a military operation by the Israel Defense Forces to combat Palestinian terrorist groups, by carrying out raids, such as during the Battle of Jenin and the Siege of the Church of the Nativity, in the West Bank.

 In the immediate aftermath, no Palestinian organization claimed responsibility for the attack.
-Later, in November 2002, the Shin Bet found a Hamas group that was responsible for the Pi Glilot bombing and other attacks.
-Three members of a Hamas cell in Jerusalem that orchestrated the Pi Glilot attack were given life sentences for other attacks that killed 35 people.
+Later, in November 2002, the Shin Bet claimed that a Hamas group that was responsible for the Pi Glilot bombing and other attacks.
+Three people accused of being members of a Hamas cell in Jerusalem that allegedly orchestrated the Pi Glilot attack were given life sentences for other attacks.